gsamokovarov/web-console/README.markdown

 ## Installation

-_Web Console_ is meant to work as a Rails plugin.
-To install it in your current application, add the following to your `Gemfile`.
+Add the following to your `Gemfile`.

 ```ruby
 group :development do